Understanding Stock Volume & Why It Matters in Day Trading

 Stock Volume is an important concept in the financial market.
 It refers to the average number of shares that are being traded in a certain period.
 As such, it is one of the most popular and important concepts that professional traders use.
-This is because, as you can imagine, the volume of a stock has a strong impact from several points of view (such as shares liquidity and volatility).

 In this article, we will look at what stock volume is, some popular volume indicators for the analysis phase, and how to use it in day trading by incorporating it within your strategy.